Fgruntjes/s3-plus/readme.md

 * Other miscellaneous settings - S3 website hosting, server access logging, requester pays, etc.

 These features are not yet supported, but if one is particularly important to you, please feel free to create an issue or pull request.
 Some are not possible due to AWS architecture - for example, S3 buckets with customer-managed encryption.

-### List all empty buckets in account

-`s3-plus list-empty`

-This command lists all empty buckets in your account.

-### Delete all empty buckets in account

-`s3-plus delete-empty`

-This command deletes all empty buckets in your account.
-You will be given a list of empty buckets and asked to confirm the deletion.

 ### Copy bucket